Published by FutureTecEra

 Use Simple Frameworks

-Frameworks help you avoid random prompting.
-A simple structure such as Role → Task → Context → Constraints → Format can make your requests easier to write and easier to reuse.
+Frameworks allow you to avoid random prompting.
+A simple structure such as Role → Task → Context → Constraints → Format can make your requests clearer to write and simpler to reuse.
 You do not need a complex formula for every task.
-You only need a repeatable structure that helps you think clearly.
+You only need a repeatable structure that guides clearer thinking.

 Document and Reuse Your Clearest Prompts

 Create a small prompt library for your most common tasks.
-You can organize it by use case, such as article outlines, summaries, image prompts, captions, coding help, or research notes.
-Over time, this becomes a practical resource that saves effort and improves consistency.
+You can organize it by use case, such as article outlines, summaries, image prompts, captions, coding assistance, or research notes.
+Over time, this becomes a practical resource that saves effort and strengthens consistency.

 Review Prompts When AI Tools Change